aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/filter-data/_index.md

 ---
-title: How to Filter MPP Files Using Aspose.Tasks for Java
+title: Programmatically Filter MPP Files with Aspose.Tasks for Java
-linktitle: How to Filter MPP Files Using Aspose.Tasks for Java
+linktitle: Programmatically Filter MPP Files with Aspose.Tasks for Java
 second_title: Aspose.Tasks Java API
 description: Learn how to filter MPP files using Aspose.Tasks for Java, customize filter criteria, and filter tasks by date to streamline project management.
 weight: 14